ImStaked/Unbelievable-Story-Blog/_posts/coinex.md

 ---
 title: "Coinex"
-excerpt: "I lost close to 10,000$ here when the market crashed right before the FTX collapse.
+excerpt: "I lost a lot of money here when the market crashed right before the FTX collapse.
 I researched them quite a bit and found lots of info.
 Then the New York attorney general went after them.
 My research went down a weird long rabbit hole on this one click the picture to read more..."
 coverImage: "/assets/blog/coinex/cover.jpg"
-date: "2025-12-15T07:35:07.322Z"
+date: "2022-11-15T07:35:07.322Z"
 author:
   name: Jason
   picture: "/assets/blog/authors/jj.jpeg"